 For many years, scholars and professionals have encouraged a positive approach in hiring, developing and managing human resources.
-Likewise, a wide variety of positive work practices have been studied and found to support enhanced organizational performance and, thus, competitiveness (e.g., Huselid, 1995; Pfeffer, 1998, in Luthens & Youssef, 2007).
+Likewise, a wide variety of positive work practices have been studied and found to support enhanced organizational performance and, thus, competitiveness (e.g., Huselid, 1995; Pfeffer, 1998; in Luthens & Youssef, 2007).
 Michael Hitt and colleagues refer to this positive organizational behavior approach as providing a distinctive competitive advantage through human capital (Hitt, et al., 2018).
-This is supported by Lyubomirsky and colleagues in their extensive review of the literature where they posit that happy individuals enjoy advantages over peers at work (2005).
+This is supported by Lyubomirsky and colleagues in their extensive review of the literature.
+They posit that happy individuals enjoy advantages over peers at work.
 Their cross-sectional review gives research evidence showing that happy people are "more likely to secure job interviews, to be evaluated more positively by supervisors once they obtain a job, to show superior performance and productivity, and to handle managerial jobs better.
-They are also less likely to show counter-productive workplace behavior and job burnout" (Lyubomirsky, et al., 2005, p.
-822).
-Further, they point to several studies that indicate happier people earn higher incomes (Lucas, Clark, Georgellis, & Diener, 2004; Graham, Eggers, & Sukhtankar, 2005).
+They are also less likely to show counterproductive workplace behavior and job burnout" (Lyubomirsky, et al., 2005).
+Further, they point to several studies that indicate happier people earn higher incomes (Lucas, Clark, Georgellis, & Diener, 2004; Graham, Eggers, & Sukhtankar, 2005; in Lyubomirsky, et al., 2005).

 The development of authentic leaders within an organization provides a foundation for increasing positive change across various levels and throughout organizations (Luthens & Youssef, 2007).
 Research supports authentic leadership in advancing human capital and producing positive and long-term organizational outcomes (George & Sims, 2007; George, Sims, McLean, & Mayer, 2007; & Walumbwa, Avolio, Gardner, Wernsing, & Peterson, 2008).
-Individuals benefit from authenticity by possessing "more 'optimal' levels of self-esteem, higher levels of psychological well-being, enhanced feelings of friendliness, and elevated performance" (Grandey, Fiske, Mattila, Jansen, & Sideman, 2005; Kernis, 2003, Walumba et al., 2008, p.
-91).
-Walumba and colleagues suggest "when organizational leaders know and act upon their true values, beliefs, and strengths, while helping others to do the same, higher levels of employees' well-being will accrue" (2008, p.
-91).
+Individuals benefit from authenticity by possessing "more 'optimal' levels of self-esteem, higher levels of psychological well-being, enhanced feelings of friendliness, and elevated performance" (Grandey, Fiske, Mattila, Jansen, & Sideman, 2005; Kernis, 2003, Walumba et al., 2008).
+Walumba and colleagues suggest "when organizational leaders know and act upon their true values, beliefs, and strengths, while helping others to do the same, higher levels of employees' well-being will accrue" (2008, p 91).
 Further, this type of authentic leadership positively impacts follower performance (Ryan & Deci, 2001).

 The outcomes of developing positive organizational potential may, in fact, become a pivotal determinant of corporate advantage through positive human capital (Newes & Stankiewicz, 2012).
 Individuals with positive emotions enhance personal wellbeing; this, in turn, improves resilience in dealing with problems, increases positive emotions, and fosters empathy as well as respect.
 This positivity can spread among colleagues in the organization as well as with clients and customers, thus changing culture and creating a more productive organization (Cialdini, 2007; Newes & Stankiewicz, 2012).
-Just as positive psychology research in organizations demonstrates that those who exhibit positive affect experience greater success, students in the college setting also benefit from a positive disposition.
+Similar to the encouraging outcomes of positive psychology research in organizations, college students who exhibit positive affect experience greater success.